sharellcodes/File-Management/tests.md

 `code_naming.py topic_name.py x`->
 ```
 Please enter a command that follows this convention: code_naming.py topic_name.ext
-- Don't include whitespace at the end of the command
 ```

 **testing a file name with no extension at the end**